gerekper/ganjaking/wp-content/plugins/updraftplus/readme.txt

 N.B.
 Paid versions of UpdraftPlus Backup / Restore have a version number which is 1 higher in the first digit, and has an extra component on the end, but the changelog below still applies. i.e. changes listed for 1.16.32.x of the free version correspond to changes made in 2.16.32.x of the paid version.

+= 1.16.66 - 29/Nov/2021 =

+* SECURITY: The fix made in 1.16.65 was faulty; this release corrects it.

 = 1.16.65 - 25/Nov/2021 =

 * SECURITY: Fix a non-persistent XSS error allowing an attacker to once run JavaScript in your web browser if you clicked on a link crafted personally for your site whilst logged into it.
-Discovered by Cryptotipit.
+Discovered by Krzysztof Zając.
 * TWEAK: Premium - add review link at bottom of admin

 = 1.16.64 - 24/Nov/2021 =